 Many downstream companies, including refiners, enter into agreements to license their brand or intellectual property to dealer-owned, dealer-operated stores.
 These arrangements can take many forms including branded-fuel agreements, franchise agreements, and sales-based royalty agreements.
 In each variation, the refiner provides fuel to the dealer who then sells the fuel to the end customer.
 The payment mechanisms vary between fixed fee arrangements and percentage-based royalty payments.
 Due to the complexity of these agreements, we recommend taking special care when determining how to account for these contracts.
 (For more information see the EY guide listed in the resource section of this article.)

 Some O&G entities provide access to seismic data libraries to their clients.
 Under ASC 606, these licenses may classify as a separate performance obligation.
 Companies should determine whether the licenses provided are distinct by considering whether: (1) the customer can benefit from the license on its own and (2) the license is separately identifiable from the other promises in the contract.
-Determining whether the seismic licenses are distinct requires significant judgement and companies should monitor this topic for future announcements.
+Determining whether the seismic licenses are distinct requires significant judgement.
 Reviewing the implementation efforts of the software and cloud services industries, which face similar licensing issues, may add additional insight into this topic.

 12. Operating Expense Reimbursements